decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $keyPair.keyPair.secretKey }}
 ```

-Following the procedure defined in (#sktopk) with an input SK value as above produces the following PK value
+Following the procedure defined in (#public-key) with an input SK value as above produces the following PK value

 ```
 {{ $keyPair.keyPair.publicKey }}